Joint analysis of anisotropic power spectrum, bispectrum and trispectrum: application to N-body simulations: Results

 From the set of measurements on the simulations, it is straightforward to compute the cumulative signal-to-noise ratio as a function of $k_\mr{max}$ for the different statistics combinations without requiring any analytical modelling.
 This is displayed in Figure \ref{fig:signal_to_noise} where we use equation \ref{eq:signal_noise} for the different statistics (with the adjustments described in Section~\ref{sec:analysis_setup} to match realistic effective volume and noise).
 The average signal to noise, $\langle \mr{S/N}\rangle$, from the simulation set is shown up to $k_{\rm max}=0.114 \,h/\mr{Mpc}$.
 The error-bar is the corresponding (S/N) {\it rms} derived from computing the (S/N) for each of the 8000 simulations.

 From Figure \ref{fig:signal_to_noise} it is clear that both bispectrum quadrupoles and i-trispectrum (monopole and quadrupoles) increase the total signal, with a greater effect as $k_\mr{max}$ increases.
 Moreover these two terms of the full data-vector prove to be complementary: by looking at the joint $(P^{(0,2)},B^{(0,2)},\mathcal{T}^{(0)})$ data-vector's signal on can appreciate that its corresponding (S/N) is larger than both the (S/N) ratios for $(P^{(0,2)},B^{(0,2)})$ and $(P^{(0,2)},B^{(0)},\mathcal{T}^{(0)})$.
 Moreover, Figure \ref{fig:signal_to_noise} shows that the i-trispectrum quadrupoles contain additional information with respect to the other statistics, motivating the effort done in this work to both measure and model this signal.
+As described in Section \ref{sec:analysis_setup}, these results are for up to a minimum scale with $k_\mathrm{max}=0.12\,h\,\mr{Mpc}^{-1}$ at $z=0.5$, including modes only up to mildly non-linear regime where our model is still able to well describe the features of the different statistics as reported in Section \ref{sec:model_fit} and shown in Figures \ref{fig:fit_pbt_stats} and \ref{fig:fit_pbt_ratios}.
+The aim of ongoing and future work is to extend the bispectrum \cite{GilMarin:2011ik,Gil-Marin:2014pva,Hashimoto:2017klo,Bose:2018zpk,Steele:2020tak,Eggemeier:2021cam} and i-trispectrum \cite{Steele:2021lnz} modelling up to more non-linear scales, as it is done for example in the case of the power spectrum by the TNS model \cite{Taruya:2010mx}.

 A first estimate of how this additional signal, encoded into both bispectrum and i-trispectrum multipoles, translates in terms of parameter constraints, can be studied through the Fisher forecasts formalism.